-Patients at Bellevue Hospital ranged in age from newborns to centenarians.
-In a typical year, 1954, 2,651 babies were born in Bellevue Hospital.
-That figure represented almost 8 percent of the total born in Manhattan that year.32 The booklet "Twenty Years of Social Service at Bellevue and Allied Hospitals 1907 - 1926," contains photographs of happy, smiling children who received medical care and social services at Bellevue Hospital.
-One photograph shows a clinic crowded with children and their mothers, another of mothers with their babies attending a baby class, yet another of a large group of children enjoying themselves at a Fresh Air Party at a swimming pool.33 When the polio epidemic first appeared in 1916, the Bellevue Hospital social service department obtained funding to pay for masseuses to give massages and muscle training for the afflicted children.
-The baby-feeding clinic, which was staffed by social service volunteers, had an average monthly attendance of over 600 babies. and the education this clinic provided to the mothers resulted in fewer babies being sent to the wards.
-The children's cardiac clinic had an average of 600 cases on its active list.34 In 1933, the Bellevue Hospital Social Service Department had on file the cases of 677 children known to the Tuberculosis Clinic, 197 boys and girls who were sent to the country, and 1.280 contacts with children on the wards.35 area was farmland, was given a steak dinner, which the patient "polished off" as other "oldsters" looked on.36 A few years later a woman, who was believed to be 105 years old, was presented with a gift, which at the times was considered most thoughtful and useful - two corncob pipes and a tin of tobacco.
-There was also the elderly man who refused to be admitted until provision could be made for his household pet, which turned out to be a mule, and the eighty-three year old woman who was brought to the hospital after having had a heart attack, and was found to have \$5,365 in crisp new bills in a white cloth bag that she liked to carry with her.37 In May 1973, Bellevue Hospital featured a special month-long program geared to providing information and services to Bellevue's older patients.38 In 1978, the Bellevue Hospital IMCU (Intermediate Care Unit) patient caseload included an 87 year old female who was in a coma, an 82 year-old confused Russian male who wanted to be discharged back to Russia, an 82 year-old male with a long alcoholic history, a 67 year-old male chronic alcoholic who could no longer care for himself, a 77 year-old male post CVA with a history of walking out of facilities, and a 76 year old male transferee from another hospital and resident of New Jersey, all of whom were awaiting placement in a long term care facility.39
+Bellevue Hospital treated patients whose ages ranged from newborns to centenarians.
+In a one year alone, 1954, 2,651 babies were born in

+Bellevue.
+That figure represented almost 8 percent of the total born in Manhattan that year.32 One photograph taken at Bellevue shows a clinic crowded with children and their mothers, another of mothers with their babies attending a baby class, yet another of a large group of children enjoying themselves at a Fresh Air Party at a swimming pool.33 When the polio epidemic first appeared in 1916, the Bellevue Hospital social service department obtained funding to pay for masseuses to give massages and muscle training for the afflicted children.
+The baby-feeding clinic, which was staffed by social service volunteers, had an average monthly attendance of over 600 babies, and the education this clinic provided to the mothers resulted in fewer babies being sent to the wards.
+The children's cardiac clinic had an average of 600 cases on its active list.34 In 1933, the Bellevue Hospital Social Service Department had on file the cases of 677 children known to the Tuberculosis Clinic, 197 boys and girls who were sent to the country, and 1,280 contacts with children on the wards.35

+On the opposite end of the chronological scale were the elderly patients.
+In 1946, Bellevue celebrated the 100th birthday of a patient who was a veteran of the Civil and Spanish American Wars.
+The patient, who was born in the vicinity of Lexington Avenue and East 50th Street when that area was farmland, was given a steak dinner, which the patient "polished off" as other "oldsters" looked on.36 A few years later a woman, who was believed to be 105 years old, was presented with a gift, which, at the time, was considered most thoughtful and useful - two corncob pipes and a tin of tobacco.
+There was also the case of the elderly man who refused to be admitted until provision could be made for his household pet, which turned out to be a mule, and the case of eighty-three year old woman who was brought to the hospital after having had a heart attack, and was found to have \$5,365 in crisp new bills in a white cloth bag that she liked to carry with her.37 In May 1973, Bellevue Hospital featured a special month-long program geared to providing information and services to Bellevue's older patients.38 In 1978, the Bellevue Hospital IMCU (Intermediate Care Unit) patient caseload included an 87 year old female who was in a coma, an 82 year-old confused Russian male who wanted to be discharged back to Russia, an 82 year-old male with a long alcoholic history, a 67 year-old male chronic alcoholic who could no longer care for himself, a 77 year-old male post CVA with a history of walking out of facilities, and a 76 year old male transferee from another hospital and resident of New Jersey, all of whom were awaiting placement in a long term care facility.39